 No electrical appliances that incorporate unshielded heating elements or draw more than 700 watts may be used in student rooms.
 Hot plates or toaster ovens of any kind are prohibited in the residence halls.
 Electric irons may be used only in areas where utility outlets are provided, such as in designated utility or laundry rooms.

 Residents incur a penalty fee of $200 for violating fire-safety guidelines.
-Furniture left in corridors that cannot be identified will be returned to storage by Housing and Dining Services facilities crew to avoid fire hazards.
+Furniture left in corridors that cannot be identified will be returned to storage by Housing Services facilities crew to avoid fire hazards.

 In Case of Fire...